yashthakkar2700/Spring-Boot-Learning/README.md

 - Java source code (modern)

 ## Dependency Injection
-- Two types: 1) Constructor Injection 2) Setter Injection
+- Two types: 1) Constructor Injection (Best approach) 2) Setter Injection
+- One more type of injection is which is not recommended by Spring.io dev team i.e.:
+  - Field Injection
+  - It makes code harder to unit test
+  -  Field Injection inject dependencies by setting field values on your class directly, even private fields.
+  - Accomplished by using 'Java Reflection'.
+  - In this, there is no need for constructors or setters.
 ## Spring AutoWiring
 - For dependency injection, spring uses autowiring.
 - Spring will look for a class that matches